yi-editor/yi/README.md

 It's possible to customize even these user configs in the same way as the example configurations.

+### dynamic reconfiguration
+Yi uses the [Dyre][dyre] package to have dynamic reconfiguration.
+You can configure Yi by creating `~/.config/yi/yi.hs`, and then Yi is reconfigured whenever you update this file.
+Example configuration files are in `yi/examples/` (copy any of these into `~/.config/yi/` as `yi.hs` and restart Yi).

+# More Info
 ## Getting Source

 Yi source repository is available on [GitHub][github].